Season Calendar & Events

 Why is there a DRESS CODE?
 What are Options 1 and 2?

 Having a dress code allows dancers to be prepared to learn without distraction.
 Not all dance attire is equally dancer-friendly, and some styles/cuts/accessories are challenging to dance in.
 It also assists with freedom of movement, and shows respect for peers and teachers.
-Every class has a dress code, and our Tiny Dancer classes, as well as all ballet classes, have specific leotard requirements, including options for varying sleeve lengths.
+Every class has a dress code, and our Tiny Dancer classes, as well as all ballet classes, have specific leotard requirements.
 Option 1 for each class is a more feminine choice, and Option 2 is more unisex.
 We want dancers to be comfortable in their dance attire, and we are happy to permit both options.
-Note: each option is listed as a full dress code, so pink tights go with pink ballet shoes, black tights with black ballet shoes, as opposed to a mix-&-match.
+Note: each option is listed as a full dress code, so skin-tone tights go with pink ballet shoes, black tights with black ballet shoes, as opposed to a mix-&-match.

 Do you offer MAKE-UP CLASSES?

-Dancers are welcome to make-up any classes they miss due to illness, vacation, required school event, or inclement weather in another class of their same level.
+Dancers are welcome to make-up any classes they miss due to illness, vacation, required school event, or inclement weather in another class of their same level, within 60 days of the date of the absence.
 We just ask that you notify us via email ahead of time (24 hours in advance is perfect) so we can schedule your dancer for the makeup to ensure the teacher is aware and that we have enough space in the class on that particular date.
-Please email lori@dbdance.com or sandy@dbdance.com to schedule your dancer for a makeup class.
+Please email Miss Lori (lori@dbdance.com) or Miss Sandy (sandy@dbdance.com) to schedule your dancer for a makeup class.
+All make-up opportunities become void at the end of the session.

 Is tuition less in MONTHS WITH FEWER CLASSES?